pmean/classes/biostats-2/05/src/simon-5502-15-directions.md

 Homework assignment 05

-Use black text (if possible) for everything you include in this document.
-Keep both your answers and the original questions.
-Save this document in PDF format and submit it on Canvas.
-Please follow the general requirements described in the grading rubric.

 1. Show a documentation header.
 Include your name, the purpose of the program, and the conditions under which others may or may not use your results.

 2. Import the file collaborative-consumption.xlsx into SPSS.
 Refer to the data dictionary if needed.
 Display the first ten rows of data below.